VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 ## 3.1.
 Installation

-To install the [VIN-y/klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger) plugin, run the following installation script using the following command over SSH.
+To install the [klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger) plugin, run the following installation script using the following command over SSH.
 This script will download this GitHub repository to your RaspberryPi home directory, and symlink the files in the Klipper extra folder.

 ```
 wget -O - https://raw.githubusercontent.com/VIN-y/klipper-toolchanger/main/scripts/install.sh | bash
 ```

 *Note 1: You will need a `FIRMWARE_RESTART` whenever there is an update for the add-on.*
-*Note 2: This command can also be used for a clean install of the extenstion.*
+*Note 2: This command can also be used for a clean install of the extension.*

 ## 3.2.
 Configuration

 The **sample configuration files** can be found in the [Klipper_Config](./Klipper_Config) folder, where further descriptions of the software stack can also be found.

 If you are comfortable with it, you are welcome to by-pass the default macros and play with the configs files to your liking.
-This can be done by copy-paste the relevant macro config file, in the [klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger/tree/main/macros) repository, or download them straight from your web interface, to your printer and `inlcuded` it back into your **printer.cfg**.
+This can be done by copy-paste the relevant macro config file, in the [klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger/tree/main/macros) repository (or download them straight from your web interface) and `inlcuded` it back into your **printer.cfg**.
+If you found any errors or room  for improvement, feel free to reach out to me to get it fixed, via a GitHub or otherwise.

 Nevertheless, the following are the recommended steps to get the software up-and-running using the default set of macros.
 Following the guide bellow will make it easier for you to get support, and the default macro will be managed and updated together with the software stack.